Choose Happy - Part 2

 Mom: Bring the vacuum cleaner and start vacuuming the living room then!

-There are times when people go through really bad experiences that they tend to keep themselves super active and productive in order to not have down time in their mind.
-There are also people who cannot sit through an entire movie.
+There are times when people go through really bad experiences that they tend to keep themselves super active and productive to not have downtime in their minds.
+Some people cannot sit through an entire movie.
 They are constantly getting up to do something, bringing drinks or cleaning while you’re watching it.
-This is kind of the same as the productive hobby.
-You have to dedicate some down time for you and get used to it.
-We also have to train our loved ones to respect our down time or join us in it.
+This is kind of the same as a productive hobby.
+You have to dedicate some downtime for yourself and get used to it.
+We also have to train our loved ones to respect our downtime or join us in it.
 So, if you are watching a movie, put down that phone and enjoy the movie!
-Just as you wouldn’t be running and on Facebook at the same time, you don’t want to be playing a video game and on Instagram at the same time.
+Just as you wouldn’t be running and on Facebook at the same time, you don’t want to be playing a videogame and on Instagram at the same time.

 Now that we know what are the categories of hobbies, what do we do with them?

 We have to try to do one of each, every day.
-The productive hobby will help us get that sense of accomplishment on a daily basis and will let us enjoy the other ones without any guilt.
-The passive hobby will occupy our mind during our down time and our useless hobby will help us relax.
+The productive hobby will help us get that sense of accomplishment daily and will let us enjoy the other ones without any guilt.
+The passive hobby will occupy our mind during our downtime and our useless hobby will help us relax.

 Just the same way we cannot spend all day watching television, we couldn’t spend all day painting or reading.
-This is not a time based thing, we will have days in which we will spend more time in one than the other.
+This is not a time-based thing, we will have days in which we will spend more time on one than the other.
 We just have to make sure that we don’t neglect any and make the time for them throughout the day.

 Remember that a lifestyle is not inherited, it is developed.